 Best Pocket Scale: Weigh Gram Digital Pocket Scale

-The Etekcity Digital Multifunction Stainless Steel Kitchen Food Scale gets the top spot because it's accurate, easy to use, lightweight, and best of all, affordable.
+The Etekcity Digital Kitchen Food Scale (view at Amazon) gets the top spot because it's accurate, easy to use, lightweight, and best of all, affordable.
 Think batteries are a hassle?
-Go for the Taylor Precision Products Stainless Steel Analog Kitchen Scale.
-This analog model features an easy-to-read display and classic design.
+Go for the Taylor Precision Products Stainless Steel Kitchen Scale (view at Amazon).
+This analog model features an easy-to-read display and a classic design.

 What to Look for When Buying Kitchen Scales

 Arguably the most important characteristic of any kitchen scale is its accuracy.
 If it's not reading accurate measurements, then it’s not doing its primary job.
-Even though a milligram of difference may not make a huge impact when you’re measuring flour or coffee grounds, if the scale is off by even a gram, this can start to affect whatever it is that you’re making.
-While some scales offer recalibration options, this is not common, and oftentimes the recalibration is not super accurate.
+Even though a milligram of difference might not make a huge impact when you’re measuring flour or coffee grounds, if the scale is off by even a gram, this can start to affect whatever it is that you’re making.
+While some scales offer recalibration options, this is not common, and oftentimes the recalibration is not totally accurate.
 In order to preserve the accuracy of your scale, make sure not to put any items on the scale that are heavier than what it can measure, and always replace the battery if you notice that measurements start to become inconsistent.
-Some scales come with 1- to 5-year warranties, which is great on the off chance that you find that your scale starts to come up with inaccurate readings.
+Some scales come with one- to five-year warranties, which is great on the off-chance that you find that your scale starts to display inaccurate readings.
 Keep in mind that a lot of warranties will not cover you if the cause of the broken scale is due to overloading it with an extremely heavy item.

 Units of Measure

-Not all scales have the same reading capabilities, so definitely look for a scale that can measure in both metric and imperial units.
+Not all scales have the same reading capabilities, so look for a scale that can measure in both metric and imperial units.
 Additionally, it is more precise when a scale reads in decimal points versus fractions because decimal numbers are more specific.
-It’s also worth noting that some scales will translate a heavier weight to 2 pounds and 4 ounces versus 36 ounces, for example.
+It’s also worth noting that some scales will translate a heavier weight to "2 pounds, 4 ounces" versus "36 ounces," for example.
 In the same vein of units of measure, you should also take note of the weight range that a scale can read.
-Most scales commonly weigh in increments of 1 gram or 0.05 ounce.
+Most scales commonly weigh in increments of 1 gram or 0.05 ounces.
 Anything with increments larger than this can result in inaccurate readings.